Datcctvguy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7) A script that adds execution permission to the owner,group and other users to the file hello.
 8) A script that sets all permission to other users and deny owner and group all permission.
 9) A script that set the mode of file 'hello' to -rwxr-x-wx
+10) A script that mirrors permission from file olleh to file hello